Intersection Types for a Computational Lambda-Calculus with Global State: Denotational semantics

 where $(X \times S)_\bot$ is the lifting of the cartesian product $X \times S$, equipped with two (families of) operators $\UnitSub \,$ and $\Bind$ defined as follows:

 where we omit subscripts. \end{definition}

 In the definition of the monad $\GS$ there are two occurrences of the lifting functor $(\cdot)_\bot$ that incidentally is a monad itself.
 The first one is in the definition of $S = (X_\bot)^\Label$, where it is necessary to model the stores over $X$ as partial functions from $\Label$ to $X$; see Definition \ref{def:store-lkp-config-interpretation} further on, where the semantics of store and lookup terms is formally stated.
 Here we use the set-theoretic notation $(\cdot)^\Label$ for (total) maps with domain $\Label$ for the latter is just a set, while the ordering over $S$ is inherited from that of $X_\bot$, assuming that $X$ is a domain.
 The second place is $(X \times S)_\bot$ that again is motivated by the need to model computations as partial functions from $S$ to $X \times S$, as it will be apparent in Definition \ref{def:lambda-imp-model}.

+In the proof of the next theorem we use standard concepts and techniques from domain theory and the solution of domain equations, for which we refer the reader to \cite{AbramskyJung94} and \cite[chap.
+7]{Amadio-Curien'98}.

 \begin{theorem} There exists a domain $\DinftyS$ such that the state monad $\GS$ with state domain $S = ((\DinftyS)_\bot)^\Label$ is a solution in $\CatDom$ to the domain equation:

 Moreover, it is initial among all solutions to such an equation. \end{theorem}